Healthy Homes Assessment Raureka

 Home Assessments Raureka for Rental Properties

-There are numerous concerns you should look for in an house evaluation to determine if your rental property is in compliance with the minimal requirements of the Healthy Homes Standards.
-There are a few examples:
+There are a variety of concerns to check when conducting an house evaluation to determine if your rental property meets the minimum requirements of the Healthy Homes Standards.
+Some examples include:

 • Does the heat pump have enough capacity?

-The consequences of not having the Healthy home that is in compliance with The Residential Tenancies Act and consequently falling on the wrong side of a tenancy services ruling could be significant for landlords and property managers.
-For expert assistance, get in touch today to book your rental properties home assessment.
+The consequences of not having a Healthy Home in accordance with lawful Residential Tenancies Act and consequently falling on the wrong side of an Tenancy services ruling can have a significant impact for property managers and landlords.
+For expert advice get in touch now and schedule your rental properties house assessment.

 home assessments for rental properties